Performance | Video | Installation | Sculpture

 In an installation setting the performance film is projected onto the sculpture’s screen.
 The object can be screwed to the floor and is thereas able to stand in the midst of a room or can be as well hung at a wall like a picture or installed lying on the floor for the presentation.

-Jeannine Jesch, 2019
+Je.
+Jesch, 2019

-Performer: Lena Kienzer, Jeannine Jesch
+Performer: Lena Kienzer, Je.
+Jesch

 Video made at Dockyard Studio, Vienna